 Once power has been applied to the HMI Control Panel, and the applicable circuit breakers in the panel have been turned on, the PLC and PanelView Plus Compact terminal will begin booting.
 After completing the power-on self-tests, the PanelView Plus Compact terminal should automatically launch the Control System application and present the Main Screen (Figure 1).

-The Main Screen displays the current Hydraulic Pressure, the system Start and Stop buttons with indication when spinning up and purging, and the Control Group selection.
+The Main Screen displays the current Hydraulic Pressure, the system Start and Stop buttons with indications when spinning up and purging, and the Control Group selection.
 Access to the various screens, features and functions of the control system application is accomplished by touching the menu button.
 Certain areas of the application may require a password to be entered before the screen will be displayed.

 The Control Group can offer multiple groups to be selected, e.g. in this case Group 1, 2 and 3.
 The Control Group screen is available to view setpoints for all three groups when the system is stopped.
 The Current group setpoints will be available for changing when the system is running.
-From this screen you can adjust Compaction Setpoint (Ton), Vibratory Feeder Speed Setpoint (%), Compactor Motor Speed Setpoint (%), Hydraulic Pump Speed Setpoint (%), Pressure Release Dump Activation Setpoint, and Pressure Release Dump Activation Delay Setpoint.
+From this screen, you can adjust the Compaction Setpoint (Ton), Vibratory Feeder Speed Setpoint (%), Compactor Motor Speed Setpoint (%), Hydraulic Pump Speed Setpoint (%), Pressure Release Dump Activation Setpoint, and Pressure Release Dump Activation Delay Setpoint.

 The Main Menu (Figure 3) provides access to all screen selections in the control system.
 Pressing the MAIN button will flip to the main screen (Figure 1).
 Pressing the MOA or MOA-2 will flip to the manual-off-auto screen.
 Alarm History will flip to the system alarm history page.
-Login will bring up a pop up screen to allow entry of user name and password.
+Login will bring up a pop-up screen to allow entry of user name and password.
 Logout will take the security back to the Default level.

-- System Parameters 1 and 2 Screen
+• System Parameters 1 and 2 Screen

-- Control Group will flip to the Group Setpoints
+• Control Group will flip to the Group Setpoints

-- Configurator will flip to the HMI settings
+• Configurator will flip to the HMI settings

 Manual/Off/Auto screens can be accessed through the Menu.
 Press the MENU to go to the Main Menu screen.
 While logged in as OPER (Operator) this will allow someone to press the MENU or All Auto buttons to put the system in automatic.
-When login as MAINT (Maintenance) or SUPER (Supervisor) this will allow someone to access the Manual, Off and Auto buttons for each piece of equipment, and also to change the setpoint for the Manual operation.
+When login in as MAINT (Maintenance) or SUPER (Supervisor) this will allow someone to access the Manual, Off and Auto buttons for each piece of equipment, and also to change the setpoint for the Manual operation.

 The System Parameters screens (Figure 5) allow for the adjustment of timer values and other adjustable parameters in the system.
 Use the MENU button (Figure 2 or 4) to go to the Main Menu.
 Use the PARAM 2 or PARAM 1 buttons (Figure 3) to flip between parameter screens.
-Use the LOGIN button to unlock the password protected screen.
+Use the LOGIN button to unlock the password-protected screen.

-The provided instruction manual and quick start operating procedure details further specific operation of the compactor.
+The provided instruction manual and quick start operating procedure details the further specific operation of the compactor.
 VFD Electrical Control Panel contains all motor drives, contactors, starters and other electrical control equipment required for operation of the Compactor.

 Working With Us